-Part of Lot 1, Concession 5 in the Geographic Township of Downie, now in the Township of Perth South, County of Perth being all of PIN 53265-0008;
+Part of Lot 1, Concession 5 in the Geographic Township of Downie, designated as Part 1, Compiled Plan of Survey attached as Appendix B, now in the Township of Perth South, County of Perth being all of PIN 53265-0008;

-Part of Lots 2, 3, and 4, Concession 5 in the Geographic Township of Downie, now in the Township of Perth South, County of Perth being all of PIN 53265-0007;
+Part of Lots 2, 3, and 4, Concession 5 in the Geographic Township of Downie, designated as Part 2, Compiled Plan of Survey attached as Appendix B, now in the Township of Perth South, County of Perth being all of PIN 53265-0007;

-Part of the Original Road Allowance between Concession 4 and 5 in the Geographic Township of Downie, known as Gibb Road and Line 29 and lying between Road 119 and Road 122, now in the Township of Perth South, County of Perth being part of PIN 53264-0002.
+Part of the Original Road Allowance between Concession 4 and 5 in the Geographic Township of Downie, known as Line 29, designated as Part 3, Compiled Plan of Survey attached as Appendix B, now in the Township of Perth South, County of Perth being part of PIN 53264-0002.

-The total area to be annexed is 130 hectares.
+The total area to be annexed is approximately 130 hectares.